-German Chocolate Cake with Coconut Pecan Frosting – A rich, chocolate cake with a smooth, sweet and nutty caramel-like frosting.
-This decadent German cake is the ultimate treat!
+A rich German chocolate cake with a smooth, sweet and nutty caramel-like frosting.
+This decadent cake is the ultimate treat!

 One of my family’s all time favorite cakes is German chocolate cake.
 My mom would make it for every birthday and it brings back some really fun memories growing up.
-We made this German cake for my Dad’s birthday about a month ago and it was loved by all!
-I LOVE, love, love the coconut German chocolate frosting!
+We made this recipe for my Dad’s birthday about a month ago and it was loved by all!
+I LOVE, love, love the coconut pecan frosting!
 I could eat it by the spoonful!
 Literally.
 I love it so much I even found an excuse to make German chocolate brownies and cookies too. :)

-For this cake recipe, I bought the German chocolate cake mix instead of making it from scratch (shhh)!!
+For this recipe, I bought the cake mix instead of making it from scratch (shhh)!!
 I didn’t have all the ingredients and honestly find the mix to be quite tasty.
 The frosting is the real show stopper.
 DO NOT skip on making it!
 It’s definitely the best part and the canned stuff just doesn’t compare.